 The setup:

 Create an AF_INET socket using NtCreateFile.
-Once a file a object has been created, all subsequent communications will be done via NtDeviceIoControleFile.
+Once a file object has been created, all subsequent communications will be done via NtDeviceIoControleFile.

 Another handle is created and will be used by AfdSuperAccept to act as a listener and accept IRP requests made from AfdSanConnectHandler